coprl/foo_presenter_plugin/README.md

 ### Event Actions
 A plugin can extend the set of event actions that are available.
 When an event fires in the client, like mouse click, a set of actions are executed.
 A plugin can provide custom actions.
-This examnple adds a actionJs actionJs that can be bound to an event.
+This examnple adds a action_foo that can be bound to an event.

     module DSLEventActions
-      def actionJs(text, **attributes, &block)
+      def action_foo(text, **attributes, &block)
         self << Foo::Action.new(text: text, parent: self, **attributes, &block) end
     end

-Example actionJs class:
+Example action_foo class:

     require 'coprl/presenters/dsl/components/actions/base'